Project Aims and Funding 2015 to 2018

 The thematic focus of the project lies on “Strategies for Economic Development in Emerging Market Economies and Their Global Impact,” and ties into the recent debate on the appropriate role of states and markets.
 The network participants are convinced that new findings on this topic can best be achieved from comparative studies on specific country experiences which take into account the institutional framework present in the countries concerned.
 At the moment, comparative research with the inclusion of a number of universities from emerging markets and developing countries is rather rare, even though the potential for South-South learning on this issue is huge.
 The project is targeted towards building a network for just such research and training young scholars in the appropriate techniques.

 The project is comprised of different elements as annual research workshops, lecturer and young researcher exchanges, virtual workshops and lecture series.

-The first workshop will take place in September 2015 at the University of Campinas in Brazil.
-For the coming years, workshops in Shanghai, New Delhi and Pretoria are planned.
-During the workshops PhD students from participating universities are selected to receive methodological research training on “Comparative Economic Development Studies”, including development of PhD proposals, econometrics for low-quality data, case study methodology, and academic writing for political consulting purposes.
+The first workshops have taken place in September 2015 at the University of Campinas in Brazil and in December 2016 in Shanghai; for the current and the upcoming year the workshops are planned to be hold in New Delhi (Dec.
+2017) and Pretoria (Sept.
+2018).
+During the workshops PhD students from participating universities are selected to receive methodological research training on “Comparative Economic Development Studies”, including development of PhD proposals, econometrics for low-quality data, case study methodology, and academic writing for policy consulting purposes.
 Furthermore the students will be jointly trained by professors from the participating institutions on topics like development strategies, trade policies, monetary policy, financial stability, financial development, international capital flows and the role of income distribution.

-An additional aim of the network is to reach out to a much larger number of students from partner universities through teaching exchanges, virtual lecture series and cross-continent, virtual PhD workshops.
+Additionally to the students that participate at the workshops it’s the aim to reach out a larger number of students from partner universities through teaching exchanges, virtual lecture series and cross-continent, virtual PhD workshops.